AlexvZyl/.dotfiles/.github/README.md

 The configuration files for my NixOS (Linux) desktop.

 > [!WARNING]
-> The NixOS setup is still under heavy development.
+> The NixOS setup is still under heavy development and probably not going to follow the "pure" nix way.

-> [!NOTE]
-> The old Arch Linux dotfiles can be found on the [archlinux branch](https://github.com/AlexvZyl/.dotfiles/tree/archlinux).

 <!--
 # Privacy and Security